jozu-ai/kitops/ROADMAP.md

 * Add attestation for KitOps ModelKit builds
 * Add mechanism for adding attestations to ModelKits
-* CLI `pack` with attestation using a `--verify` flag
+* Update CLI to make use of attestations
-* CLI warning if attestation was expected and now found
+* Add CLI warnings if attestation was expected and not found
-* Option to surpress attestation warnings

 ### Signing